Friends of the Williams House, Paihia Library Incorporated

 The Friends also have volunteer gardeners for most flower beds but we have paid to get a lot of the heavier work done – that’s why the gardens look tidier and better.
-The vegetable garden and orchard is supervised by the Friends and we sell produce when available at a garage book sale.
+The vegetable garden is now tended by the Bay of Islands Community Foodbank as a community project.

 We have lots of fun and spread our tasks so would you like to join us?
 Or do you want to hear more about what we do – how we support the house, the grounds and the library?
 Please come and join us, ask us, assist us – at our meetings, or on the committee.
 Anyone who would like to become a member of the Friends is welcome.
 Please contact any of the Friends listed below.

 Contact Name: President – Margaret Civil Ph: 402 7711 or